ulf-rodened/remarkable-basil/content/posts/how-to-display-charts-on-a-static-web-site-with-node-red.md

-The shortcode for plotly and vega
+The shortcode for plotly and vega loads the json files that are downloaded to

+[airspace-hugo](https://github.com/ulfsv/airspace-hugo)/**static**/ folder from Node-red.